For many, Kolkata is the city of Joy. For me, this is a city near to my heart.

 You can also get a grand view of the Hooghly bridge.

 The boatmen are either fishing or are ready to take you for a river trip.
-Those are not motorised boat but a boats which is manually rowed by a boatman.
+Those are not motorised boat but a boat which is manually rowed by a boatman.

 You will also see a rail line there which is part of the circular railway system of the town.